 Dressing for a Zipline Tour

 Most tour operators recommend athletic wear for your zipline experience.
-Wear something similar to what you’d wear on an island hike, avoiding loose clothes that could catch on something or get tangled up around you to spoil your view of the amazing scenery below.
-Closed-toe shoes are another requirement for traveling on ziplines over the lush forest canopy, and sunscreen is always a good idea whether you’re ziplining, swimming, kayaking or riding horses on a sunny Kauai day.
+Wear something similar to what you’d wear on an island hike, avoiding loose clothes that could catch on to something or get tangled up around you to spoil your view of the beautiful scenery below.
+Closed-toe shoes, such as hiking boots or tennis shoes, are a requirement for traveling on ziplines over the lush forest canopies, and sunscreen is always a good idea whether you’re ziplining, swimming, kayaking or riding horses on a sunny Kauai day.

-The cost of Kauai zipline tours depend on the specific location, the length of the tour and what comes included, but tours tend to run between $100- $200 for a zipline course lasting 2 to 3 hours.
-All ziplining tours include a guide who shows guests how to safely fly through the air in a zipline harness, as well as all the safety gear you need to have fun on your ride.
+The cost of Kauai zipline tours depends on the specific location, the length of the tour and what comes included, but tours tend to run between $100- $200 for a zipline course lasting 2 to 3 hours.
+All ziplining tours include a ground school session with a guide who shows guests how to safely fly through the air in a zipline harness, as well as all the safety gear you need to have fun on your ride.
 Some might include snacks, water and lunch to keep you satisfied and hydrated during the adventure.
 You might also seek out a zipline tour operator that also offers other ways to explore the island, such as kayak tours and four-wheel-drive backcountry adventures, so you can book multiple things at once.

 If you’re ready to explore life soaring above a gorgeous island landscape, contact Koloa Landing Resort to book your Kauai ocean-view villa and start planning an amazing zipline adventure the whole family can enjoy.